appclacks/mirabelle/site/mirabelle/content/riemann-diff/_index.md

 ## Clear distinctions streams and I/O

-Streams and I/O are configured separatly, and streams references I/O. These components do not have the same lifecycle, and handling I/O is less error prone in Mirabelle, especially during reloads.
+Streams and I/O are configured separately, and streams references I/O. These components do not have the same lifecycle, and handling I/O is less error prone in Mirabelle, especially during reloads.

 ## Hot reload